TL;DR

 Purpose

-Disposable, single-use communication.
-Receive one or a few emails, then the address ceases to exist.
-Not meant for anything long-term.
-The disposable nature is the core feature — it keeps your identity out of databases.
+Nukemail provides disposable, single-use communication.
+You receive one or a few emails before the address ceases to exist.
+It isn't built for anything long-term.
+The disposable nature is the core feature because it keeps your identity out of databases.

-Permanent, private email.
-ProtonMail is designed to be your primary or secondary email provider for years.
+Permanent and private email.
+ProtonMail is built to be your primary or secondary email provider for years.
 You build your digital identity around it.
 It replaces Gmail or Outlook as your main communication tool.

 Encryption

-No encryption.
-Emails are stored in plain text on the temp email service's servers.
+There is no encryption.
+Emails are stored in plain text on the servers for the temp email service.
 Anyone with server access can read them.
-This is fine for verification codes but not for sensitive communication.
-The short lifespan of the inbox partially mitigates this risk.
+This works fine for verification codes but it isn't safe for sensitive communication.
+The short lifespan of the inbox helps lower this risk.

 Account Required